 All standard HQS requirements apply to cooperative housing units.
 There are no additional HQS requirements.
-COC remedies described in 24 CFR 982.404 do not apply.
-Rather, if the unit and premises are not maintained in accordance with HQS, COC may exercise all available remedies regardless of whether the family or cooperative is responsible for the breach of HQS.
+The PHA remedies described in 24 CFR 982.404 do not apply.
+Rather, if the unit and premises are not maintained in accordance with HQS, the PHA may exercise all available remedies regardless of whether the family or cooperative is responsible for the breach of HQS.

-No housing assistance payment can be made unless unit meets HQS and the defect is corrected within the period as specified by COC and COC verifies correction (see Chapter 8).
+No housing assistance payment can be made unless unit meets HQS and the defect is corrected within the period as specified by the PHA and the PHA verifies correction (see Chapter 8).